WolframResearch/FEMAddOns/Readme.md

 ### Using FEMAddOns

 To access the documentation, open the notebook interface help viewer, and search for FEMAddOns.
 The first hit will be a summary page enumerating the most commonly used functions in FEMAddOns.
-From there you can also follow the link to the FEM Applications.
+From there you can also follow the link to *contributed FEM Applications*.

 For example generate structured meshes with `StructuredMesh`: